 Well, it was introduced to me by my piano teacher.
 A young instrumentalist I met shortly after I had finished my OND many years back.

-I had always been passionate about musical instrument so that time was a perfect opportunity for me to learn because I had no job and I was still thinking my next step towards my education.
+I had always been passionate about musical instruments so that time was a perfect opportunity for me to learn because I had no job and I was still thinking my next step towards my education.

 I embraced music with joy until I realized it was one of the toughest things to learn in the world.
 I was about giving up when my music instructor told me about the “Gift of Blindness”.